Skip to main content

 Flood risks and warnings

-1. Check your flood risk using the government’s postcode search.
+1. Check your flood risk using the government’s postcode search(link is external)

-2. Sign up for free flood warnings, which could save your life or property.
+2. Sign up for free flood warnings(link is external)

-3. Plan ahead and know what to do in a flood: download the Environment Agency’s ‘Prepare Act Survive’ flood guide.
+3. Plan ahead and know what to do in a flood: download the Environment Agency’s ‘Prepare Act Survive’ flood guide(link is external)

 Flood protection equipment

-To prevent floodwater from entering your home, you can get the following flood protection equipment.
+To prevent floodwater from entering your home, you can get flood protection equipment.

 • Plastic covers to seal airbricks.

-• Sandbags – we don't provide sandbags but your local council might.
-They may only have limited amounts though.
+• Sandbags.
+We don't provide sandbags but your local council might.
+They will only have limited amounts though.
 You can buy your own sand and bags, or fill pillowcases and plastic bags with soil.

-The National Flood Forum is a charity to help, support and represent people at risk of flooding.
-They have advice on their website.
+The National Flood Forum is a charity that helps, supports, and represents people at risk of flooding.
+See the National Flood Forum website(link is external)

 • Respect road closure signs, whether you’re driving or walking.